Skip To Content

 If you wake up with pain in your upper back teeth.
 Make an appointment at 209 NYC Dental.

 We stand ready to make an accurate diagnosis of what is troubling you.
 We are experts at relieving pain, inflammation and infection.
-We are open seven days a week.
-Emergency visits are prioritized.
+We are open seven days a weekDental emergency visits are available for same day and are are prioritized.
 Call us today at 212-355-2290.

 You Might Also Like